The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

 [resultstracker] query_interval = 5 # in seconds thread_pool_size = 10

-you run.
+you are running.
 The default value for

 query_interval is set to